alejolagosm/alejolagosm/README.md

 👋 Hi, I’m Alejandro Lagos, a Colombian Civil Engineer by trade looking to reinvent myself by getting into the tech world.

-I’m interested in front end development and Data Analysis/ Data science projects and currently open to all kinds of job opportunities in those fields.
+I’m interested in front end development and Data Analysis/Data science projects and currently open to all kinds of job opportunities in those fields.

-I’m currently learning JS frameworks (Mainly React and VueJS) and ML algorithms in Python.
+I’m currently learning JS frameworks (Mainly React and VueJS) and Data Science using Python.
 I have competent knowledge and practice in front end development using HTML, CSS (Or SCSS, Tailwind, and other CSS Frameworks) and of course, Vanilla JS.

-I have also previously worked on some Data Analysis projects using Python.
+In data analysis and data science, I have knowledge in cleaning and analysing data and some basic machine learning models.

 I’m looking to collaborate on any project related to web development (not necessarily related to those two fields), because I believe my main strengths are to be adaptable and resourceful.